akshattambe/epikast-task-2/epikast-log-to-s3/README.md

 - [Micronaut Maven Plugin documentation](https://micronaut-projects.github.io/micronaut-maven-plugin/latest/)

+**PROJECTS DETAILS**

+Fetch a publicly available log file, and store it in a S3 bucket you will create.

+**Tools used:**
+1. junit version 4.13.1
+2. mockito version 5.3.1
+3. aws-java-sdk-s3 version 1.12.429
+4. jdk 17

 **How to build and run:**

 1. Create an AWS account and role for a user.